Course title

 Work experience Work experience and relevance to the course content if applicable

-Applicable The course is taught by a faculty member with professional experience in video and audio processing.
+Applicable The course is taught by an instructor with professional experience in audio and visual processing.

 Education related SDGs:the Sustainable Development Goals